 Thronged with traffic and lined with ever more expensive carpet and jewelry shops, you can still find pockets of old-style Turkey amidst the narrow, winding streets of its old town, which house vibrant markets and traditional Turkish baths, and offer a chance to bargain for Oriental carpets.

-Just head north along the shop-lined and pedestrian main street (Barbaros Hayrettin Caddesi), and when you reach the top it's easy to get directions to the main market and the ancient Kaleici neighborhood, a network of narrow streets crammed with bars, restaurants and atmosphere.
+Just head along the shop-lined and pedestrian main street (Barbaros Hayrettin Caddesi), and when you reach the top it's easy to get directions to the main market and the ancient Kaleici neighborhood, a network of narrow streets crammed with bars, restaurants and atmosphere.

 "Kaleici" means inside the castle grounds in Turkish.
 Kaleici is the oldest part of the town.
 It is a historical area, with old houses in which many restaurants, shops and some night clubs are situated.
 You can find also some turkish baths (hammam) in this area.